natalieagus/50002/docs/c_cmostechnology.md

 There are two types of FETs: the **NFET** and the **PFET**.

 1.  **The NFET** : the majority of the charge carrier for the **bulk** are *holes* (p-type semiconductor).
 The majority of the charge carrier for the **source and drain** are electrons (n-type semiconductor).
 Typically, the bulk is connected to GND to keep the PN junction *reverse biased*.
-	>Please watch the pre-preading video or refer to the later section if you are unclear about what is a PN junction, p-type, or n-type semiconductors.
 2.  **The PFET** : the majority of the charge carrier for the **bulk** are electrons (n-type semiconductor).
 The majority of the charge carrier for the **source and drain** are holes (p-type semiconductor).
 Typically, the bulk is connected to `VDD` to keep the PN junction *reverse biased*

+{: .note}
+Please watch the [post-preading video](https://www.youtube.com/watch?v=cJxBlO5NMGs&list=PLklpDKpv-EBhCVUAZDDRWEGZzR_It-FSo&index=3) or refer to the [later](https://natalieagus.github.io/50002/notes/cmostechnology#supplementary-sections) section if you are unclear about what is a PN junction, p-type, or n-type semiconductors.

 Some terms we need to set straight before we proceed: